yuqiii-wang/KnowledgeNotes/math/finance/quant/risks.md

 NPV can be used as a risk indicator before a security (typically bonds) mature.

 In practice, rather than using one NPV targeting one particular date, risks are mapped to the maturity date's nearest tenor.
+Only close-to-yield/mature securities should receive high attention; for securities' yield/maturity dates far in the future, the attention granularity level is month/year, not days.

 |Tenor $n$|Rate|
 |-|-|